 Advantages of Using WordPress.org

-- For analytics, you have access to great tools such as Google Analytics – giving you the much-needed insights on the performance of your content and customer behaviour.
+- For analytics, you have access to great tools such as Google Analytics – giving you much-needed insights on the performance of your content and customer behavior.

 - You can create membership sites.
 If you have premium courses or content on your site, you can sell memberships and grow your business.

 - You can easily set up an online store to sell physical and/or digital products and integrate various payment gateways.

 - Allows you full ownership or control of your website.
 It’s not like WordPress.com where the management can decide to close your site because of the violation of some of their rules.
 With WordPress.org, you are good as long as you aren’t breaking any laws.

 - You have all the free and premium WordPress themes at your disposal.
 In addition to that, you have the power to create custom designs.